gumaerc-testorg/2.06-spring-2013/content/pages/syllabus.md

 Students will have the opportunity to demonstrate a familiarity and ability to work on fluid mechanics.
 These outcomes will be demonstrated through an assessment of homework assignments and two quizzes.

-This class is part of the [Course 2-A curriculum](http://meche.mit.edu/academic/undergraduate/course2a/) for students whose academic and career goals demand greater breadth and flexibility than are allowed under the mechanical engineering program, Course 2.
+This class is part of the {{% resource_link "3e1a1d95-573d-4845-ae2b-2400504941a6" "Course 2-A curriculum" %}} for students whose academic and career goals demand greater breadth and flexibility than are allowed under the mechanical engineering program, Course 2.
 It is a half-term class.

 Textbook
 --------